 1. Privacy!
-I don't know about you, but I think working in an open workstation - aka the cubicle - is a horrible experience.
+I don't know about you, but I think working in an open workstation - aka the cubicle - is BULLSHIT.
 In addition to having to listen to the conversations and nose blowing of every kook in a 50 foot radius, there's the realization that they can hear you too.
 Privacy?
 None.
 And have you ever had someone approach your cube without you noticing so they scare the ever-loving SHIT out of you?
-Yeah that's the worse.
+Yeah that's the worst.

 Since traditional offices these days are few and far between, how about we reconsider the structure of the cubicle altogether?
 Open work environments are universally proven not to be effective (read more here and here).
 What about office pods?
 Or just adding a sliding door to an existing cube?
 PLEASE, GIVE ME A DOOR!
 Not only will this supply some privacy, it will indicate to others that I am working and they need to go away and schedule an appointment with me instead of barging into my space, scaring the crap out of me and interrupting my flow of work.
 Plus I can play my music, sit cross legged in my chair and really dig into my projects with the attention and creativity that I know I have in me…somewhere.